RobotEdward/pygrowcube/growcube.md

 # But...

-The app also sends `ele506` and gets `ele550` as a response before sending some commands.
+The app also sends `ele506` and gets `ele550` as a response before sending "do something" commands.

 # Connection

 If you connect, growcube sends a bunch of 0 bytes in between messages.
 I guess to keep the connection alive.
 If you do nothing it repeatedly sends the 30, 21, 21, 21, 21 sequence every 10s.

 # Commands